 According to the SEC, from at least August 2001 through December 2014, MSSB stored sensitive personally identifiable information (PII) of individuals to whom MSSB provided brokerage and investment advisory services on two of the firm's applications: the Business Information System Portal and the Fixed Income Divisions Select Portal (collectively, the Portals).
 The SEC order states that between 2011 and 2014, Galen J. Marsh (Marsh), then an MSSB employee, misappropriated data of approximately 730,000 customer accounts by gaining unauthorized access to the Portals and downloading and transferring the confidential customer data, including PII, to his personal server.
-Although MSSB had installed and maintained certain technology controls on its computer systems that, among other things, restricted employees from copying data onto removable storage devices and from accessing certain categories of websites, the SEC order states that, at the time, MSSB's Internet filtering software did not prevent employees from accessing "uncategorized" websites, such as Marsh's website, from MSSB computers.
-The SEC found that from December 15, 2014 to February 3, 2015, portions of the data stolen by Marsh were posted to at least three different Internet sites with an offer to sell a larger quantity of stolen data in exchange for payment in digital currency.
+Although MSSB had installed and maintained certain technology controls on its computer systems that, among other things, restricted employees from copying data onto removable storage devices and from accessing certain categories of websites, the SEC order indicates that Marsh was able to transfer customer data to his personal server by using his personal website.
+The order states that, at the time, MSSB's Internet filtering software did not prevent employees from accessing "uncategorized" websites, such as Marsh's website, from MSSB computers.
+The SEC found that from December 15, 2014 to February 3,

+2015, portions of the data stolen by Marsh were posted to at least three different Internet sites with an offer to sell a larger quantity of stolen data in exchange for payment in digital currency.